One trade at a time -- unraveling the Equity Premium Puzzle: Introduction and background

+Regarding the concept of consumption, we do not doubt its importance in economics.
+However, we do challenge its explanatory power at the level of individual strategies.
+In this regard we are similar to a naturalist who does not doubt the consumption of solar power as a major factor driving life on Earth.
+However, the naturalist would never support a theory which tries to reduce every observation to optimal consumption of solar power by a \lq\lq representative life-form''.
+The economic landscape is populated by a diverse set of strategies~\cite{Damodaran_2012}.
+Each strategy is rational in its own way and leaves behind its own mark.
+The data on aggregate consumption, let alone the concept of a representative agent, are too high-level to appreciate every rational consequence within this diverse reality.

-Hedging and investments are examples of very different types of strategies.
-Traditional economic models tend to focus on hedging.
+Speaking about diversity of financial strategies we must, at the very least, distinguish between investing and hedging.
+Traditional economic models tend to focus on hedging (even when discussing investments).
 Indeed, models which assume market efficiency can do little else.
-Quantitative Structuring describes a class of pure investment strategies where the investor actively expresses a view on the market (the investor earns a living by learning new information and bringing that information to the market).
+Quantitative Structuring complements this by describing a class of pure investment strategies where the investor earns a living by having a view on the market (learning new information and bringing that information to the market).

-The observed equity premiums appear to come from investment strategies and not from hedging behaviours such as smoothing of consumption.
+The observed equity premiums appear to come from investment strategies and not from hedging behaviours such as smoothing of consumption or diversification.